 What are Health Savings Accounts (HSAs)?

-A Health Savings Account (HSA) is a tax-free savings account that you can deposit money into for current and future qualified medical expenses for you and your family.
+A Health Savings Account (HSA) is tax-free savings that you can deposit money into for current and future qualified medical expenses for you and your family.
 This includes most medical care, including dental and vision care, long-term care expenses, and insurance.
 The program is voluntary.
 There is an annual maximum amount of money you can deposit into your HSA that’s determined by the Internal Revenue Service (IRS).

 Does Medicare cover ambulance services?